rahulsinghai/sonatype-ossrh-maven-central-parent-pom/README.md

     mvn release:perform -Darguments='-Dgpg.keyname=<keyname> -Dgpg.passphrase=**********'
     ```

+-   Publishing release in Github:

+    Next thing to do is to upload the JAR file against the tag created by Maven release plugin above in Github.

+    -   Open your project in Github, and click on **Releases** link.

+    -   Click on **Tags** tab.

+    -   Against the tag created by maven release plugin, click on the **...** > **Create release**

+    -   Add the changelog in the description section.

+    -   Upload the JAR file created for the tag and click on the **Publish release** button.

 -   The Final Stretch

     The last thing to do now is to use the Sonatype web interface to release the artifacts: